 The workshop 29-30 October in Tokyo, Japan, was the second workshop where the discussions on the strategies to contribute to the SDGs continued.
 There were also presentations by both senior and junior researchers to learn cross-disciplinary aspects of the issues.

-The third workshop, April 8 – 9, 2019 will be held at the University of New Hamsphire, USA.
+The third workshop, April 8 – 9, 2019 was held at the University of New Hamsphire, USA.